saimazoom/ColorWalker/README.md

 # ColorWalker
+Genre: 3D, Platform
+Platforms: Win32
-Experimental platform demo in Unity
+Experimental demo in Unity

 Use the mouse and W,A,S,D to move in the empty space.
 SPACE BAR to jump.